Inside Pomodoro ® Primer for Magic Makers:

 Why coworking is the “secret sauce”

-As solitary entrepreneurs, we are often alone and lonely when doing the work.
-But being a solitary business owner doesn’t require a solitary experience.
+We’re solitary entrepreneurs.
+We work alone.
+And we are often lonely.
+That said, being a solitary business owner doesn’t require a solitary experience.

 Coworking is a way of bringing structure, community, camaraderie, and accountability to your work week on your terms.

-The use of the Pomodoro® Technique while coworking is combining self-accountability, structure, peer accountability, and a sense of community.
+Combining coworking and the Pomodoro® Technique adds self-accountability, structure, peer accountability, and a sense of community.
 It’s a palpable combination.

-Even though we are each focused on our own tasks, the act of working together, even virtually, builds a magical momentum and ritual around the work we are doing while together.
+Although we are each focused on our own tasks, we are working together.
+And the act of working together, even virtually, builds a magical momentum and ritual around the work we are doing while together.

 We all have shit to do and often it can help to hear what others are working on to know that hey, we aren’t alone.